 Effective as of January 1, 2008, the Chinese government adopted the Enterprise Income Tax Law, as further clarified by subsequent tax regulations implementing the new income tax law, which unified the enterprise income tax rates payable by domestic and foreign-invested enterprises at 25.0%.
-Preferential tax treatments continue to be granted to entities that conduct business in encouraged sectors and to entities that are classified as "High and New Technology Enterprises", or HNTEs, or "Software Enterprises" or "Key Software Enterprises", whether such entities are foreign invested enterprises or domestic companies.
+Preferential tax treatments continue to be granted to entities that conduct business in encouraged sectors and to entities that are classified as "High and New Technology Enterprises", or "Software Enterprises" or "Key Software Enterprises", whether such entities are foreign invested enterprises or domestic companies.

 A number of our subsidiaries enjoy preferential tax rates by being recognized as a HNTE and/or a "Key Software Enterprise."
 For example, in 2013, NetEase Beijing, Boguan and NetEase (Hangzhou) Network Co., Ltd., or NetEase Hangzhou, were approved as "Key Software Enterprises" and enjoyed preferential tax rates of 10.0% from 2011 to 2014.
 These three entities were also qualified as HNTEs in 2014 and enjoyed a preferential tax rate of 15% from 2015 to 2016.
-In addition, NetEase Media Technology (Beijing) Co., Ltd., or Media Beijing, was qualified as a HNTE in 2014 and enjoyed a preferential tax rate of 15% from 2014 to 2016.
+NetEase Media Technology (Beijing) Co., Ltd., or Media Beijing, was qualified as a HNTE in 2014 and enjoyed a preferential tax rate of 15% from 2014 to 2016.
+In addition, Boguan, NetEase Hangzhou and Media Beijing each qualified as a Key Software Enterprise in 2016 and enjoyed a further reduced preferential tax rate of 10% for 2015.
+StormNet Information Technology Co., Ltd., or StormNet IT SH, a wholly owned subsidiary of StormNet HK, also qualified as an HNTE in 2016 and enjoys a preferential tax rate of 15% from 2016 to 2018.
 See Item 5.A.
 "Operating Results - Income Taxes."